 If you have old jewelry and are anxious to find out how much it's worth, take some time to examine the pieces yourself and locate information on its history and design.
 That way, you won't be at the mercy of an appraiser or pawnbroker.
 You'll be better equipped to negotiate and get the best price for your family heirloom or other piece of old jewelry.

 The physical appearance and condition of old jewelry is a big factor in its resale value.
 Unless you have a rare or one-of-a-kind piece, any scratches, discoloration, loose plating or missing parts will detract from its collectible price.
 Beware of jewelry that looks new--it might be a vintage reproduction and not the real thing.
-However, if the ring, brooch or other item looks old but still retains its original color and artistry, it could command a good price.
+However, if the ring, brooch or other item looks older but still retains its original color and artistry, it should command a good price.

 Look at the stones in the necklace, ring, choker or other piece.
 Feel the weight and check the color against other jewelry of the same type.
 If it’s a similar consistency, you probably have the real deal.
-Consult price guides and local jewelers to ensure that you have genuine sapphire, diamond, ruby or other stones.
+Consult price guides and local jewelers to ensure that you do have genuine sapphire, diamond, ruby or other stone.

 Check with an expert to determine the fair market price of the jewelry.
 Look for a member of the National Association of Jewelry Appraisers to be sure you're getting legitimate advice.
 Before selling your old jewelry, it's best to check with a few experts, potential buyers, or collectors.
 Compare each estimate to arrive at the best price for your jewelry.
-The first appraisal you receive may not be the most accurate one.
+The first appraisal you receive may not not be the most accurate one.